 Peter McNab, recent Gold Card holder, grew up around Owaka, hub of the Catlins in the deep South.
 He spent his formative years working on his family’s farm and, after marrying Nellie in 1985, eventually bought the farm.

 Family soon followed and Peter and Nellie were proud parents to three strapping sons, two of whom eventually joined them to work on the farm, continuing on with the tradition of farming as a family.
 Today, the family farm is leased to their eldest son, Lyndon.

 However, in early 2018 disaster struck when youngest son, Baden, drowned in a diving accident.
 Peter says that the tragedy happened early in the new year when, possibly not following correct diving protocol while out diving, Baden blacked out in shallow water and didn’t surface after what was to be the last dive before lunch.

 Baden's devastated parents knew that they wanted to do something meaningful to honour Baden’s life.
 They had heard about the idea of endowment giving through Clutha Foundation, took a look at options and decided that a fund in his honour, giving back to the things he loved, would be a meaningful way to remember Baden and leave a fitting legacy for his life.

 “Baden loved hunting and fishing and diving.
 So we thought about doing safety courses in Owaka, as many young people never really think about doing proper training, they just learn from their mates.. and sometimes important safety bases aren’t covered, ” said Peter.

 “It also means doing something that might mean someone else doesn’t have to go through what we have.”

 The Baden McNab Fund at Clutha Foundation has been set up to fund courses for local people to learn advanced snorkelling safety.
 The Fund will be invested by the Foundation and continue to pay out the interest to run these courses, each and every year, in perpetuity.

-And demand has been huge for the first course, “We simply told half a dozen people about the course, and it was full as soon as we put the fliers out”, said Peter.
+And demand has been huge, “We simply told half a dozen people about the course, and it was full as soon as we put the fliers out”, said Peter.